JasherIO/jasher.io/src/data/blog/2018-10-10-final-week-for-rival-series.md

 **Oceania**

-* 4 teams qualified for the Throwdown Finals
+* 4 teams qualified for the Throwdown Finals, 2 qualify for LAN Vegas
   * Chiefs
   * ORDER
   * SYF Gaming